TopOnePercent/baum/CONTRIBUTING.md

 1. Fork & clone the project: `git clone git@github.com:your-username/baum.git`.
 2. Run the tests and coding standard checks to make sure that they pass with your setup: `./vendor/bin/phpcs -p -n src tests && phpunit`.
-3. Create your bugfix/feature branch and code away your changes.
+3. Create your bugfix/feature branch and code away!
 Add tests for your changes.
 If you're adding functionality or fixing a bug, tests make it easier for the merge to be possible.
 Also, they make sure we don't break your changes accidentally.
-4. Make sure all the tests and coding standard checks still pass: `./vendor/bin/phpcs -p -n src tests && phpunit`.
+4. Make sure all the tests and coding standard checks still pass and manually update the Code Coverage % in README.md: `./vendor/bin/phpcs -p -n src tests && phpunit`.
 5. Commit your changes.
 If your pull request fixes an specific issue make sure you say so in the commit message.
 For example: `git commit -m "Fix auto-imploding nasty bug.
 Fixes #90."`.
 6. Push to your fork and submit a pull request.
 Please provide some explanation as to why you made the changes you made.
 For new features make sure to explain a standard use case.